Holland: Geography

 Holland is located in the west of the Netherlands.
-A maritime region, Holland lies on the North Sea at the mouths of the Rhine and the Meuse (Maas).
+A maritime region, Holland lies on the North Sea at the mouths of the Rhine and the Meuse.
 It contains numerous rivers and lakes, and has an extensive inland canal and waterway system.
 To the south is Zealand.
 The region is bordered on the east by the IJsselmeer and four Dutch provinces.

 Holland is protected from the sea by a long line of coastal dunes.
-The highest point in Holland, about 55 m above sea level, is in the Schoorlse Duinen (Schoorl Dunes).
+The highest point in Holland, about 55 m above sea level, is in the Schoorlse Duinen ('Schoorl Dunes').
 Most of the land area behind the dunes consists of polder landscape lying well below sea level.
 At present the lowest point in Holland is a polder near Rotterdam, which is about 7 m below sea level.
 Continuous drainage is necessary to keep Holland from flooding.
 In earlier centuries, windmills were used for this task.
 The landscape was (and in places still is) dotted with windmills, which have become a symbol of Holland.

 Holland is 7,494 km2, land and water included, making it roughly 13% of the area of the Netherlands.
 Looking at land alone, it is 5,488 km2 in area.
 The combined population was 6.5 million in 2018.

 The main cities in Holland are Amsterdam, Rotterdam and The Hague.
 Amsterdam is formally the capital of the Netherlands and its largest city.
 The Port of Rotterdam is Europe's largest and most important harbour and port.
 The Hague is the seat of government of the Netherlands.
 These cities, combined with Utrecht and other smaller municipalities, effectively form a single metroplex—a conurbation called Randstad.

 The Randstad area is one of the most densely populated regions of Europe, but still relatively free of urban sprawl.
 There are strict zoning laws.
 Population pressures are enormous, property values are high, and new housing is constantly under development on the edges of the built-up areas.
 Nevertheless, much of the province still has a rural character.
 The remaining agricultural land and natural areas are highly valued and protected.
 Most of the arable land is used for intensive agriculture, including horticulture and greenhouse agri-businesses.